Wednesday, 1 April 2015

 "...
 I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted."12

-'Can machines think?' to a contemporary public consensus would have been "meaningless", and tantamount to an invitation to ridicule.
-Turing's bold prediction therefore anticipates a radical change, less perhaps in the capabilities of machines themselves, but more crucially in the use and definition of fundamental words and concepts.
+These prophetic words are those of Alan Turing, written in 1950.
+What is important to note is that in the same article Turing had already abandoned any serious enquiry into the nature and speciality of human thinking, deciding that to pose the question 'Can machines think?' to a contemporary public consensus would have been "meaningless", and tantamount to an invitation to ridicule.
+Turing's bold prediction therefore anticipates a radical change, less perhaps in the capabilities of machines themselves, but more crucially in the use and definition of fundamental words and concepts.13

 The meaning of the word 'thinking' (or its linguistic antecedents) had probably not undergone much substantial change at all for centuries, or perhaps even for millennia; so for Turing to anticipate that the idea of a 'thinking machine' could undergo such a seismic alteration (from the ridiculous to the sublime) within a relatively brief span of fifty years, was to place an inordinate degree of faith in the power of technological advancement – a confidence that has since reached the status of a virtual hegemony amongst a majority of cognitive, computer, and neuroscientists around the world.